inductiva/inductiva/docs-sources/how-it-works/recipes/storage-related.md

 This script populates the `big_tasks` list with all tasks whose outputs exceed 2.1 GB.
 You can adjust the `threshold` value to whatever limit best fits your needs.

 You can now do whatever you want to the list of flagged tasks.
-Here is an example:

 ## Download and delete the storage from a list of tasks.